Guardsman (character): Michael O'Brien

 After Iron Man defeated the Mandarin, Stark fixed the malfunction in the Guardsman armor's circuitry so it was safe to wear.
 Michael O'Brien was determined to use the armor to vindicate both his brother's and his own senseless actions.
-When Stark International was taken over by the criminal Midas, the Guardsman joined with a number of Stark's other friends and allies to battle Midas' men.
-He was turned to gold by Midas' power, but was later restored to flesh.
-Having quit the police force, O'Brien interviewed for the position of security director at Project Pegasus, the government energy research facility, after its previous director Quasar had quit.
-With a high recommendation by Stark, O'Brien got the job.
-Sometime later, while guarding the Project, O'Brien's Guardsman armor was damaged in a battle with the subhuman Lava Men.
-It was later repaired at the Project's expense.
-O'Brien, as the Guardsman, has been living and working full-time in the Project since his appointment and has performed his duties capably.

-Later, he was the security chief at Avengers Island.
-He also participated in the Iron Legion against Ultimo, wearing a re-creation of the Silver Centurion armor.
+Having quit the police force, O'Brien becomes the security director at Project Pegasus, a government energy research facility, after its previous director Wendell Vaughn quit.

 Ozkar Waters

 A new Guardsman, Ozkar Waters, appears during the King in Black tie-in miniseries Planet of the Symbiotes.
 He is a mercenary for Alchemax and father of Bren Waters (the new host of the Toxin symbiote).